oceanprotocol/docs/README.md

 ### Compute-to-Data

 Ocean's "Compute-to-Data" feature enables private data to be bought & sold.
 You can sell compute access to privately-held data, which never leaves the data owner’s premises.
 Ocean-based marketplaces enable the monetization of private data while preserving privacy.
-[Here](tutorials/compute-to-data-architecture/) are details.

 ![decentralized exchange marketplaces](./.gitbook/assets/feature-compute@2x.webp)